Friedrich Kuhlau: Career

 In 1804, Kuhlau made his debut and began working as a concert pianist.
 It was around this time that he began composing songs and chamber music to earn money.
 Many of Kuhlau's compositions throughout his life were for the flute, though he himself did not play the instrument.
 In 1810, he fled to Copenhagen to avoid conscription in the Napoleonic Army, which overwhelmed the many small principalities and duchies of northern Germany.
 In the same year, Kuhlau published his first piano and flute compositions.
 Kuhlau made a living in Copenhagen as a piano teacher and composer in 1811.
 He was later appointed as a non-salaried musician in the Danish Court in 1812.
-Kuhlau eventually became a Danish citizen in 1813.
+Kuhlau eventually became a Danish subject in 1813.
 Following the success of his singspiel, The Robber's Castle, Kuhlau achieved a high-paying position as a singing teacher at the Royal Theater in 1816.
 Kuhlau's works between 1817 and 1820 failed to gain much prominence.
 His opera, The Magic Harp, was said to have failed due to a controversial libretto.
 In 1821 and 1825, Kuhlau travelled to Vienna where he befriended Ludwig van Beethoven.
 Beethoven's influence is evidential in Kuhlau's later works such as his singspiel, Elverhøj or Elves' Hill, a work widely regarded as a tribute to the Danish Monarchy and an inspiring piece from the Danish Golden Age.
 In 1828, Kuhlau was awarded an honorary professorship.